vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/_index.md

 ---
 title: vtctldclient
 series: vtctldclient
+aliases: ['/docs/reference/programs/vtctl/']
 ---
 ## vtctldclient

-Executes a cluster management command on the remote vtctld server.
+Executes a cluster management command on the remote vtctld server or alternatively as a standalone binary using --server=internal.

 ### Synopsis